What's in play in Washington after Florida school shooting

 MOVIES AND VIDEOGAMES

-Trump has expressed concern that children are exposed to too much violence in movies and videogames, but has not made any specific proposals on the topic.
+Trump has expressed concern that children are exposed to too much violence in movies and videogames, and said ratings systems should be improved.

-(Reporting by Roberta Rampton, Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh and Frances Kerry)
+(Reporting by Roberta Rampton; Additional reporting by Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh, Frances Kerry and Leslie Adler)